Robbertvermeulen/wordpress/README.md

         - traefik
     ```

-1. Run `COMPOSE_PROJECT_NAME=localhost docker-compose up -d` to start our containers.
+1. Run `docker-compose up -d` to start our containers.
 1. Now you can visit `http://localhost:80` to see your instance of Wordpress running.
 The container is still running on `localhost:80`, however, Traefik is now intercepting all requests to this port and sending them to our container.

 >  Remember to stop all containers before continuing.